 The Warrior’s Sons

-In my mind there’s only one way to play these guys: as the bodyguard to Barristan Selmy.
+There is one clear way to play guys: as the bodyguard to Barristan Selmy.
 With him you’ve got a 3+ morale unit which will restore 2 wounds for every morale check it passes.
 This combination is straight up immune to low quality opponents – anything that can chip a wound or two off past the shield of faith will have to watch as the Sons just heal back up to full.
 These guys can fight an endless quantity of Free Folk raiders and never break a sweat or lose an objective.

 Gregor Clegane, The Mountain That Rides